 Retain a Federal Criminal Lawyer

-You should get an attorney right away if you are entangled with mail and wire fraud.
+You should get an attorney right away if you are entangled in mail and wire fraud.
 An attorney can do damage control and make moves in your best interest.

-Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-We are also located at 633 West Fifth Street Los Angeles, CA 90071.
+Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County, at 16000 Ventura Blvd, #1208, Encino, CA 91436.
+We are also located at 633 West Fifth Street, Los Angeles, CA 90071.
 Contact us for a free case evaluation at (213) 542-0994.

 Related Content: